Cheungkongella: Proposal to synonomize with Phlogites

 A 2003 paper announcing Shankouclava as the oldest known tunicate both disputed Cheungkongellas affinities and proposed that it is a junior synonym of Phlogites, which was though to be a lophophorate at the time.

 The paper stated that Cheungkongella is "indistinguishable" from Phlogites, but proceeded to note several differences, most notably the lack of any "obvious" arms in Cheungkongella despite acknowledging that three or five such arms are a prominent feature of Phlogites.
 The paper speculated that this is "perhaps because its arms broke off or are covered by rock."
 The lack of a coiled gut in Cheunkongella was dismissed by noting that not all specimens of Phlogites display one.

 The original description of Cheungkongella noted light dots in the area interpreted as a pharynx that could be gill slits, but stated that the interpretation required confirmation.
 The Shankouclava paper suggested that these dots are taphonomic artifacts due to their irregular pattern.
-However, the paper's other arguments against tunicate affinities were based on newly discovered specimens of Phlogites.
+However, the paper's other arguments against tunicate affinities were based on newly discovered specimens of Phlogites, rather than on the Cheungongella specimen itself.
 Phlogites is now known to be a cambroernid, and has never been assigned to the tunicates except as a result of Cheungkongella being considered a synonym.

 A responding paper disputing the synonymization with Phlogites provided the image shown on this page in response to criticisms of poor image quality in past publications.

 A paper on the affinities of Phlogites accepted the synonymization, but did not discuss the Cheungkongella fossil except to note a similar thickness of stem between it and a subset of the new Phlogites specimens.
 The similarity of the lower section has also been noted by workers who consider the two taxa to be separate.

 The resemblance between Cheunkongella and Phlogites has been dismissed as "superficial" by a researcher not involved with the discoveries of either of those taxa or of Shankcouklava.
 Other sources not directly involved in the dispute have recognized both Cheungkongella (as distinct from Phlogites) and Shankouclava as possible (if debatable) tunicates, or recognize Cheungkongella as a tunicate and Shankouclava as chordate.

 The dispute remains unresolved, as has been noted by sources that accept or tentatively accept the synonymization.